Teaching - Analysis and Control of Microbial Systems

 Individual tutoring is agreed upon individually.
 It can be organized as a weekly routine or on a need basis, and will involve those of relevance for each individual project.

-All Master and PhD students also participate in regular gatherings of the "MB/MØ-Gruppa" group for open discussions to facilitate network building, teamwork skills, and efficient problem solving for mutual benefit.
+All Master and PhD students also participate in regular gatherings of the ACMS group of students and employees for open discussions; to facilitate network building, teamwork skills, and efficient problem solving for mutual benefit.
 We also have regular progress presentations and discussions of "hot" topics.
-This group is organized and communicate as a special Project under the "It's learning" web system, and has meetings every second week during the semester.
+This group is organized and communicate as a Microsdoft Teams group with regular meetings every second week during the semester:

 The group is involved in the teaching of the following subjects: